AluruLab/tanyard/src/qc/README.md

     <EXP_DIR>/QC/<ACCESS_NAME_DIR>/<QC_FILES>

-Final list of QC-passed CEL files are softlinks and are placed in the folders(s):
+Final list of QC-passed CEL files are created as softlinks and are placed in the folders(s):

     <EXP_DIR>/FINAL/<ACCESS_NAME_DIR>/<SOFT_LINK_TO_CEL_FILES>